espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/assignment-7/index.md

   - UART
   - I2C

-You can watch the talk form the DevCon23, [Low-Power Features of ESP32-C6: Target Wake Time + LP Core](https://www.youtube.com/watch?v=FpTwQlGtV0k), witch cover the LP features and the TWT.
+You can watch the DevCon23 talk [Low-Power Features of ESP32-C6: Target Wake Time + LP Core](https://www.youtube.com/watch?v=FpTwQlGtV0k), which covers the LP features and the TWT.
 Please save to watch later as a complementary material.

 {{< youtube FpTwQlGtV0k >}}

 #### ULP pinout

 Note that the ULP uses a specific set of pins.
-Please use the [board pin layout](../introduction/#board-pin-layout) to know the pins you can use for the ULP.
+Please use the [board pin layout](../introduction/#board-pin-layout) to know which pins you can use to access the ULP LP core.

-### Hands-on LP core
+### Hands-on with the LP core

 ---

-For this hands-on, we will walkthrough the ULP programming to create a blink program to run on the HP and on the LP core to compare the power consumption on a similar task.
+For this hands-on, we will walk through the ULP programming to create a blink program to run on the HP core and on the LP core to compare the power consumption on a similar task.

 {{< alert icon="eye">}}
 **This hands-on requires the ESP-IDF v5.4 (master branch) and some additional hardware (LED and button)**